stephaneVercouillieBMID/slate/source/qes.html.md

 **409** | REJECTED | The User had to create a certificate in order to make a signature.
 However, he rejected his CREATE_CERT action in the itsme® App.
 A new User Identification session must be initialized.
 During that session, User has to confirm the CREATE_CERT action.
 **409** | EXPIRED | The User had to create a certificate in order to make a signature.
 However, he waited too long (more than three minutes) before confirming his CREATE_CERT action in the itsme® App and his action expired.
 A new User Identification Session must be initialized.
 During that session, User has to confirm the CREATE_CERT action in time.
 **409** | UNEXPECTED_ERROR | An unexpected error occurred during User’s Identification flow.
 You SHOULD try again later.
 If the error persists, then you SHOULD contact itsme® support team for investigation.
-**409** | CONFLICT | This error can be thrown in different cases.
+**409** | No payload | This error can be thrown in different cases.
 One frequent case is when the sign_document request is called with an asyncRespID that is not found.
 Please consult section 4.10 for this specific case.

 <a name="SSLMA"></a>